How To Test Zinc Levels At Home

 After reflecting on your daily life and seeing if any of the causes above align with you, it is important to observe your own health for common symptoms of zinc deficiency.

-The following is a list of common symptoms seen with zinc deficiency or copper:zinc imbalance:
+The following is a list of common symptoms seen with zinc deficiency or copper:zinc imbalance.
+If you have any of these symptoms, I would highly recommend you test zinc levels.

 How To Test